theatl-social/technical-docs/Mastodon-and-Cloudflare-R2.md

 2. CloudFlare Account (Free account is OK) with R2 service activated (requires billing method)
 3. [AWS CLI](https://aws.amazon.com/cli/)
 4. Optional - Existing local storage or block store from which data will be transferred into R2
+5. rclone - Utility to copy from local storage (or AWS S3 or DigitalOcean, etc.) to R2

 Note: These steps have only been tested on a Linux/MacOS computer, and not Windows.